ringods/ringo_de_smet_name/content/post/exporting-delicious-bookmarks-2017.md

 {{< gist id="3ac30de8ee28fadefa318ae857b365c5" file="sitemap.conf" >}}

 The sitemap also contains the set of URL's to scrape.
 At the end of the file above, you will see the `startUrl` section.
-Replace `<your_account_id> with your Delicious account name.
+Replace `<your_account_id>` with your Delicious account name.
 I listed the start page followed by the enumeration from page 2 up to the maximum page number you have in your collection.
 Before you replace `<your_maximum_page>` with your real total number, try first with a small subset, e.g. `2-5`.

 Under `Create new sitemap`, you can `Import sitemap`.

 Now start scraping.

 When the scraping is done, you can `Browse` the results under the `Sitemap` section.
-But `Export as CSV` now to be able to post process them.
+But now `Export as CSV` to be able to post process them.